-Components are the parts of courses or major areas to be assessed
+Components are the parts of courses or major areas to be assessed.

-Weightings are the percentages of marks to be allocated to the components
+Weightings are the percentages of marks to be allocated to the components.

-Feedback is comments about a student's achievement towards task outcomes
+Feedback is comments about a student's achievement towards task outcomes.

-Feed-forward is comments that identify specific strategies and/or targets for further improvement
+Feed-forward is comments that identify specific strategies and advice for future improvement for students to action/implement.